Early Life of Toru Dutt

-Though a British by up-bringing, she was a harsh critic of the behavior of the British towards Indians.
-As a diligent reader of newspa-pers, she was aware of all the cases of injustice reported daily, and they filled her with bitterness against the British.
+As a diligent reader of newspapers, Toru Dutt was aware of all the cases of injustice reported daily, and they filled her with bitterness against the British.
 There was the case of a person who was sentenced to three weeks of hard labour because he had defended himself when attacked by some dogs owned by an Englishman.
 Enraged, Toru wrote: "You see how cheap the life of an Indian is in the eyes of an English judge."
-She wrote to her friend about another case in which some soldiers had killed nine Ben-galis, and wounded seven, and mentioned several other instances of brutality.
-Toru was against the extrav-agance of the people during the visit of the Prince of Wales, and critical of the grand fireworks displayed in his honor in the Calcutta Maidan.
-Remembering how £ 9000 was spent on fireworks when the Duke of Edinburgh came to India in 1869, she questioned, "Was it not literally convert-ing money to smoke?"
-She disapproved pomp, extravagance, waste and feudal ways.
+She wrote to her friend about another case in which some soldiers had killed nine Bengalis, wounded seven and mentioned several other instances of brutality.
+She was against the extravagance of the people during the visit of the Prince of Wales, and critical of the grand fireworks displayed in his honour in Calcutta Maidan.
+When the Duke of Edinburgh came to India in 1869, she questioned, "Was it not literally converting money to smoke?" remembering how £ 9000 was spent on fireworks.
+She disapproved pomp, extravagance, and waste.